 Co-coordination, consistency and co-operation are key to making this project a success.

-What tasks need to happen to implement the technical specification and how long they’re going to take?

-Identifies all the tasks that are going to be done

-Who is going to do the tasks?

-How long the tasks are going to take and what their dependencies are?

-Should include all the elements of the design

-Focus on trying to estimate all the stuff that we need to do

-Should include a plan for the whole project, including the stuff that’s already been done

-Note down estimations on how long ALL tasks are going to take, including what’s presently been done

 What needs to be done?

 A project of this scope needs profound research time and careful analysis of all components and elements.
 They must blend in harmony and make sure that all the components and elements harness appropriately.
 For such, if any of these components are picked out of hastiness, due to poor lack of time management skills, then this can result in unnecessary delays.
 These delays can be avoided with good time management skills, which is really what the IT industry demands.